-Make no mistake, the human body, having emerged from the primordial oceans eons ago, requires salt for good health.
-But the American Institute for Cancer Research (AICR) reports that the average American diet contains far more salt than is healthy.
-Diets high in salt can increase the risk of stomach cancer and can be cause high blood pressure that can lead to heart disease.
+While the human body, having emerged from the primordial oceans eons ago, requires salt for good health, the average American diet contains far more salt than is generally healthy.

 Where does all the salt in our diet come from?
-If you’ve ever felt thirsty after eating prepared food from the supermarket deli, or after a take-out dinner, it’s because fast and prepared foods tend to use a lot of salt to make the dishes taste good.
+If you’ve ever felt thirsty after eating prepared food from the supermarket deli or after a take-out dinner, it’s because fast and prepared foods tend to use a lot of salt to make the dishes taste good.
 Detecting how much salt you are consuming is not always easy.
 Salt amounts can be easily controlled in dishes made from scratch at home, but heavily processed and pre-prepared foods are another story.
-There are the obvious culprits — chips, processed meats, salamis and bacon, for instance — but excess salt also lurks in canned and frozen veggies, cheese, sweets and pastries, and even in foods that appear to be healthy such as whole grain cereals and organic canned beans.
+There are the obvious culprits — chips, processed meats, salamis, and bacon, for instance — but excess salt also lurks in canned foods, cheese, sweets, pastries, and even in foods that appear to be healthy such as whole-grain cereals, such as granola, and canned beans.

-A simple rule of thumb to reach this goal: don’t eat too many processed or pre-prepared foods, however good they look; don’t get too many take-out dinners, as convenient as they may be; do read labels; and whenever possible, cook from scratch.
+A simple rule of thumb to reach this goal: Don’t eat too many processed or pre-prepared foods; don’t get too many take-out dinners, as convenient as they may be; do read labels; and whenever possible, cook from scratch.

 These days there are many different types of salt to buy, the most common being table salt, kosher salt, and sea salt.

 - Table salt is highly refined salt enriched with iodine that is usually laced with chemical additives to stop it from clumping in damp conditions.

 - Kosher salt is a flaky, coarse-grained salt that is less refined than table salt and additive-free.